 - Coconut milk - to make it simpler, I used coconut milk for both the rice and the latik.
 For the latik, coconut cream is recommended.
 Use that, if available.

-- White Sugar - is what I used for the rice to make lighter in color.
+- White Sugar - is what I used for the rice to make it lighter in color.

 - Muscovado sugar - or dark brown sugar is highly recommended.
-It's rich in natural molasses, makes the syrup darker in color and nuttier in flavor.
+It's rich in natural molasses, making the syrup darker in color and nuttier in flavor.

-- Salt - vital ingredient in any sweet dessert recipe.
+- Salt - a vital ingredient in any sweet dessert recipe.
 It gives balance to the latik and makes it not cloyingly sweet.
 In short, "pangtanggal umay".